Part of the Speed audit

 What this check does

-SiteCurl looks at every <link rel="stylesheet"> tag inside your page's <head>.
+SiteCurl looks at each <link rel="stylesheet"> tag inside your page's <head>.
 Each one that does not have a specific media attribute (like media="print") is counted as render-blocking.
 The browser will not paint a single pixel until all of these stylesheets finish downloading.

 Pages with 3 or fewer blocking stylesheets pass.
 More than 3 triggers a warning.
 The finding shows the exact count and the threshold so you know how many to remove.